Music plays a vital role within worship at the Abbey.

 Its annual award-winning Music Festival takes place during May and over the last twenty years has welcomed a large number of local, national and international performers.

-The choir of adults and boy choristers has a long and illustrious tradition stretching back over several hundred years.
+The choir of adults and choristers has a long and illustrious tradition stretching back over several hundred years.

 Potential Choral and Organ Scholars should contact the Director of Music at any stage of the year, though the posts are generally advertised in January with interviews in February and March.